w3f/polkadot-wiki/docs/learn/learn-accounts.md

 We recommend trying out the tutorial on
 [Westend network](../maintain/maintain-networks.md#westend-test-network) - Polkadot's testnet.

-You can also see this video tutorial for more information about creating multisig accounts, as well as transact with them using both the Accounts and the Extrinsic tabs in the Polkadot-JS UI.
+You can also see [this video tutorial](https://www.youtube.com/watch?v=-cPiKMslZqI) for more information about transacting with multisigs using the Accounts Tab, or [this other video](https://www.youtube.com/watch?v=T0vIuJcTJeQ) using the Extrinsic Tab in the [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts).

 :::